DocSpring/craco-less/README.md

 # Craco Less Plugin

-This is a plugin that adds Less support to [create-react-app](https://facebook.github.io/create-react-app/) via [craco](https://github.com/sharegate/craco).
+This is a [craco](https://github.com/sharegate/craco) plugin that adds Less support to [create-react-app](https://facebook.github.io/create-react-app/) version >= 2.

+> Note: If you want to use [Ant Design](https://ant.design/) with `create-react-app`,
+> you should use the [`craco-antd`](https://github.com/ndbroadbent/craco-antd) plugin.
+> This plugin includes Less, and it also sets up `babel-plugin-import` so that you only include the required CSS.

 ### Installation